wchswchs/shardingsphere-plus/README.md

 # ShardingSphere-Plus
-ShardingSphere-Plus is a toolkit which is compatible with ShardingSphere of version 4.
+ShardingSphere-Plus is a toolkit which is compatible with ShardingSphere of version 5.

 ## Features
 -   Support custom sharding algorithm with parameters
--   Fully compatible with ShardingSphere of version 4
+-   Simplify datasource configuration
 -   Support pluggable custom interface for sharding algorithm
 -   Built in StrHash sharding algorithm with parameters